 The Kittila mine in northern Finland is the largest primary gold producer in Europe.
 Kittila achieved commercial production on May 1, 2009, becoming Agnico Eagle’s first mine to open outside of Canada.
 Since open-pit mining was completed in 2012, Kittila has been an underground-only operation.

 The Kittila mine is located in the Lapland region of northern Finland, approximately 900 km north of Helsinki and 150 km north of the Arctic Circle.
-With a mine life estimated through 2035, Kittila is our longest-life mine; its proven and probable gold reserves contain 4.4 million ounces (28 million tonnes at 4.80 g/t gold).
+With a mine life estimated through 2034, Kittila is our longest-life mine; its proven and probable gold reserves contain 4.5 million ounces (30 million tonnes at 4.64 g/t gold) as of December 31, 2016.
 Ore has been mined from underground since 2010.
-The 4,000-tonne/day operation is expected to produce about 200,000 ounces of gold in 2016, and to average 195,000 ounces of gold annually from 2017 through 2018.
+The 4,500-tonne/day operation is expected to produce about 190,000 ounces of gold in 2017, and to average 205,000 ounces of gold annually from 2018 through 2019.

-The Kittila property covers 252 square km, stretching 25 km along the Suurikuusikko Trend, a major gold-bearing shear zone.
+The Kittila property covers 215 square km, stretching 25 km along the Suurikuusikko Trend, a major gold-bearing shear zone.
 The mine area includes a group of six gold deposits along a 4.5-km segment of the trend.
 The largest of the deposits are the Suuri, Roura and Rimpi zones that contain most of the current reserves and resources at Kittila.
 The other deposits are the Etela and Ketola zones and the new Sisar Zone.
-Approximately 15 km north of the mine is the Kuotko deposit, which is being studied through exploration and metallurgical testing as a potential satellite open pit to the Kittila operations.
+The Company is carrying out studies to evaluate the economics of increasing throughput rates at Kittila to 2.0 million tonnes per year from the current rate of 1.6 million tonnes.
+This increased mining rate scenario could be supported by the development of the Rimpi and Sisar zones.

 The region around the Kittila mine is underlain by mafic volcanic and sedimentary rocks of the Kittila Greenstone Belt oriented nearly vertical.
 This greenstone belt is similar to those hosting our Canadian deposits in Quebec’s Abitibi region and Nunavut.
 At the contact point between iron-rich and magnesium-rich rocks lies a 100- to 200-metre-thick structural zone known as the “Suurikuusikko Trend”.
 This trend hosts the Kittila deposit, where multiple mineralized zones have been traced over a strike length of more than 25 km.